DesKramer/Pong-SFML/README.md

 3. Extract and copy /include and /lib folder into /src

 ## Usage
-Run 'make' in the root directory of repo.
+Run '''make''' in the root directory of repo.